-The Dietetic Internship Program at NCCU is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) the accrediting agency for the Academy of Nutrition and Dietetics (The Academy), 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995; phone number 312.899.0040.
-This is a specialized accreditation body recognized by the United States Department of Education.
+The Dietetic Internship Program at NCCU is a post baccalaureate non degree program and is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) the accrediting agency for the Academy of Nutrition and Dietetics (The Academy), 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995; phone number 312.899.0040. http://www.eatrightacend.org/ACEND/ This is a specialized accreditation body recognized by the United States Department of Education.
 ACEND is also a member of the Association of Specialized and Professional Accreditors (ASPA) and abides by its code of good practice.
 The Program provides 1200 supervised practice hours required to meet the performance standard for entry-level dietitians.
-Students who complete the Dietetic Internship are eligible to take the CDR registration examination to become Registered Dietitians.
+Students who complete the Dietetic Internship are eligible to take the CDR registration examination to become Registered Dietitians Nutritionist (RDN).

 Full-time Interns will be able to complete the Dietetic Internship Program in 45 weeks including completion of 15 semester hours of graduate credit in Nutrition/Dietetics. .
 The 15 credit hours are a component of the Dietetic Internship Program at North Carolina Central University (NCCU).
-For students wishing to continue their studies, the 15 semester hours may be used towards the Master of Science degree graduate program now offered on line.
-The internship starts August 13, 2013 with a week of orientation.
+For students wishing to continue their studies, the 15 semester hours may be used towards the Master of Science degree graduate program completely offered on line.
+The internship starts August of each year with a week of orientation.

-Prepare and develop entry-level dietetic internship graduates to provide leadership in applying principles of medical nutrition therapy in the practice and promotion of health, prevention, and treatment of diseases to diverse community.
+To develop and empower entry-level dietetic internship graduates to provide leadership in applying principles of medical nutrition therapy in the practice and promotion of health, prevention, and treatment of diseases to diverse community.

-The on-going review of the DIP has resulted in updated and restructured goals and objectives to satisfy the CADE 2008 ERAS standards.
+The on-going review of the DIP has resulted in updated and restructured goals and objectives to satisfy the ACEND 2017 accreditation standards.